Statistics on the Prosvent infomercial are, to be honest … astounding, astonishing, and startling.

-There were two studies in support of pumpkin seed oil to effect an enlarged prostate.
-In one study, there were 2,245 men and the other study 53 men.
-Both studies lasted 3 months.
-There was also one rat study proving that pumpkin seed oil improved prostate problems.
+I found two studies in support of pumpkin seed oil to reduce an enlarged prostate.
+In one study, there were 2,245 men and the other study contained 53.

 Vitamin D and Zinc

-Meanwhile, zinc is downright conflicting in study results over numerous studies.
-Some say that zinc has the potential to reduce prostate cancer and other say it increases its risk.
+Zinc has conflicting study results.
+Some say it has the potential to reduce prostate cancer whilst others say it actually increases risk.